webzf/ztronics/_products/esp32-devkit.md

   - mpu6050
 ---

----

 ## Overview

-The ESP32 DevKit V1 is one of the most widely used development boards based on the ESP32 microcontroller from Espressif.
-It combines a powerful dual-core processor, integrated Wi-Fi and Bluetooth connectivity, and a rich set of GPIO pins in a compact and affordable board.
+The **ESP32 DevKit V1** is one of the most popular development boards based on the **ESP32** microcontroller from Espressif.
+Combining a powerful dual-core processor with integrated Wi-Fi and Bluetooth connectivity, it provides an excellent platform for IoT, automation and embedded development.

-Designed for rapid prototyping, the ESP32 DevKit V1 is compatible with the Arduino IDE, PlatformIO and the official ESP-IDF framework, making it suitable for beginners, makers and professional embedded developers.
+Designed for rapid prototyping, the ESP32 DevKit V1 is fully compatible with the Arduino IDE, PlatformIO and Espressif's official ESP-IDF framework, making it suitable for beginners, makers and professional embedded developers.

-Whether you're building an IoT sensor, a smart home device, a robotics project or a wireless data logger, the ESP32 DevKit V1 provides excellent performance while maintaining low power consumption.
+If you're just getting started, our **[ESP32 OLED Tutorial – Wiring, Code & Display Guide](/ESP32-OLED-Tutorial-Wiring-Code-&-Display-Guide/)** walks you through connecting an **[SSD1306 OLED Display](/products/ssd1306-oled/)** and displaying your first graphics in just a few minutes.

 ---

 ## Key Features

 - Dual-core Xtensa LX6 processor running up to 240 MHz
-- Built-in 2.4 GHz Wi-Fi
+- Integrated 2.4 GHz Wi-Fi
 - Bluetooth Classic and Bluetooth Low Energy (BLE)
-- 34 programmable GPIO pins
+- Up to 34 programmable GPIO pins
 - Hardware PWM support
 - Multiple UART, SPI and I2C interfaces
 - Capacitive touch inputs